 Are you unsatisfied with the education your child is getting in school?
 Have you noticed gaps in your child’s learning?
 Would you rather your child have subjects such as bible lessons?
 Is the price of privet school or commitment of homeschooling just too much for you right now?
 You have options.
 One you may already be doing and not know it yet?
+Co-schooling is a form of co-educational schooling and can allow families to meet their needs in new and innovative ways.

 I can’t homeschool my child!